Using npm

 import { reactive } from 'signalium';

-import { setupReact, useStateSignal } from '@signalium/react';
+import { component, useSignal } from 'signalium/react';

 // Create a reactive function outside your component

-const doubled = reactive(() => count.get() * 2);
+const doubled = reactive((count) => count.value * 2);

 // Create a state signal inside your component

-const count = useStateSignal(0);
+const count = useSignal(0);

 return (